-Half-hour stories with many themes, including; horror, twists, black-magic, sci.-fi. ....
-Introduced by a puppet called "The Crypt Keeper".
-A cross between the "Twilight Zone" and modern horror movies.
+Half-hour stories with many themes, including; horror, twists, black-magic, and science fiction Introduced by a puppet called "The Crypt Keeper".
+A cross between The Twilight Zone (1959) and modern horror movies.
 Not suitable for the very young or squeamish.Written by

 29 of 36 people found this review helpful.

 Was this review helpful to you?